 Each 50-question practice test will give you a taste of the PGC exam.
 It’s a chance to take a computerized exam; experience the content; and learn more about the exam question format, style, and level of difficulty.
 You have 2 hours to complete the 50 questions and will be scored by testing area.

-There are two PGC practice tests available for purchase!
+There is an official PGC Practice Exam available for purchase as well as a WPA Sample Test.
+The WPA Sample Test is free for WPA Grooming Members.
 Consider taking one when you apply for the certification exam and the other close to your exam date.
 Be sure to note in your files which form you have purchased so you do not purchase the same version twice.

 The instant score report after practice test submission shows test performance in each of the content areas.
 The score report does not provide correct answers or indicate which questions were answered correctly and incorrectly.
 Once the practice test is scored, you cannot return to the test to review the questions.